rolepoint/flump/README.rst

 The Blueprint
 ===============

-To hook this into flask you should first create a FlumpBlueprint.
+To hook this into Flask you should first create a FlumpBlueprint.

 .. code-block:: python